 Helping Someone Leave

 I am regularly asked how to help a Jehovah’s Witness realise that what they believe is not the truth.
 No matter how obviously wrong Watchtower teachings may seem to you now, cognitive dissonance prevents people giving up what they are comfortable with.
 It will not be easy, or even possible, but as Jehovah’s Witnesses have an exceptionally high turnover rate, there is hope.

-People leave for a variety of reasons, and what is important to one person is not necessarily of consequence to someone else.
+People leave for a variety of reasons, and what is important to one person will not be of consequence to someone else.
 Some Jehovah's Witnesses leave over doctrinal issues, some for emotional reasons, and others for perceived deception on the part of the leadership.

 It is critical to know what is important to the person you are trying to reach, in order to understand how to help them.
 What you may feel as indefensible in proving it is not the truth may mean very little to someone else.
 To determine what is going to be effective, start by asking, "Why do you believe it to be the truth?"
 This can vary greatly, but the key reasons are usually one or more of the following:

 Once you know what the important areas are for the person you are talking to, you will be able to research and then respond to those areas.
 At the same time, attempt to determine what doubts or disappointments they have with the Organisation, as these are topics to build upon.